 Just because someone survived an overdose with naloxone does not mean they shouldn’t still seek treatment for their addiction.
 Patients should not become dependent on naloxone to treat their opioid overdoses.
 Rather, they should find treatment to battle their addiction at its core.

-At Soul Surgery Rehab, patients can learn how to become sober in a luxury drug rehab center.
+At Soul Surgery Rehabilitation, patients can learn how to become sober in a luxury drug rehabilitation center.
 Set on sprawling grounds in breathtaking Scottsdale, patients receive holistic treatment for their mind and body as they begin their journey to sobriety.

-Patients can choose from either inpatient or outpatient rehab.
-Inpatient rehab removes the patients from all outside triggers to their addiction and lets them recover with services that are available 24/7.
-Inpatient rehab can be beneficial for patients to get rid of all old habits and learn how to start fresh again.
+Patients can choose from either inpatient or outpatient rehabilitation.
+Inpatient rehabilitation removes the patients from all outside triggers to their addiction and lets them recover with services that are available 24/7.
+Inpatient rehabilitation can be beneficial for patients to get rid of all old habits and learn how to start fresh again.

-Patients can decide which type of rehab would be most beneficial as they start their path to sobriety.
-At Soul Surgery Rehab, patients are given weekly assessments and are also asked for their input to determine treatment outcomes.
+Patients can decide which type of rehabilitation would be most beneficial as they start their path to sobriety.
+At Soul Surgery Rehabilitation, patients are given weekly assessments and are also asked for their input to determine treatment outcomes.
 If you’re ready to take the first step in battling your opioid addiction, call Soul Surgery Rehab today or send us a message online.